malramsay64/phd-thesis/05_Crystal_Melting/results.md

 structure to the p2 crystal structure.
 ](../Projects/Crystal_Melting/figures/solid_state_transition-P13.50-T1.40-p2gg.svg){#fig:solid_state_transition width=80%}

-The most notable behaviour of the crystal structures, is the solid state phase transition that takes place within the p2gg crystal.
+Looking more closely at the melting of each simulation.
-The majority of the p2gg crystal phase is converted to the p2 crystal at a rate significantly faster than melting.
+The most notable behaviour of the crystal structures, is the solid state phase transition that takes place within the p2gg crystal. [@fig:solid_state_transition] The majority of the p2gg crystal phase is converted to the p2 crystal at a rate significantly faster than melting.